Kostas Karamanlis: Political career

-Prime Minister
+Prime minister

-Aided by the unpopularity of the incumbent PASOK government led by Costas Simitis (a party that had been in power between 1981–1989 and from 1993–2004) ND defeated the Socialists' George Andreas Papandreou in 2004.
+Aided by the unpopularity of the incumbent PASOK government led by Costas Simitis (a party that had been in power between 1981 and 1989 and from 1993 to 2004) ND defeated the Socialists' George Andreas Papandreou in 2004.

 Karamanlis stated that the priorities of his government were education, economic policy, agricultural policy, lowering the high level of unemployment (standing at 11.2%) and a more transparent and effective state administration.
-Economic policy centered on tax cuts, investment incentives and market deregulation.
+Economic policy centered on tax cuts, investment incentives, privatization, and market deregulation.
 While early problems included a large public debt (about 112% of GDP) and a budget deficit (5.3% of the GDP) in excess of Eurozone stability rules, Karamanlis's government halved the budget deficit to 2.6% by 2006.

 Another key issue was the 2004 Summer Olympics scheduled to be held in Athens in the first year of his government: several key buildings were unfinished at the time of the election, the security budget had increased to €970 million and authorities announced that a roof would no longer be constructed over the main swimming venue.
 The main Olympic Stadium, the designated facility for the opening and closing ceremonies, was completed only two months before the games opened, with the sliding over of a futuristic glass roof designed by Spanish architect Santiago Calatrava.
 Other facilities, such as the streetcar line linking the city and the airport were largely unfinished just two months before the games.
 The subsequent pace of preparation, however, made the rush to finish the Athens venues one of the tightest in Olympics history and everything was finished just in time for the Opening Ceremony.
 At the end, the Games were held exactly as planned and were globally hailed as a spectacular success.
 Nonetheless and as a result of the delays, large cost overruns resulted in a deficit in the national accounts above EU stipulations.
-The ND government and the previous administration of Costas Simitis criticized each other for the messy preparations.
+The ND government and the previous government of Costas Simitis criticized each other for the messy preparations.
 PASOK criticized the New Democracy government for using the Olympics as a pretext to renege on promises.

 Under the weight of the huge costs (estimated at €7bn), the deficit shot up to 5.3%.
 Karamanlis declared that "Social policy was done with borrowed cash, military spending did not show up on the budget, debts were created in secret".